American Express, Cambridge Associates and Other Finance Professionals

 The complete panel included the following finance experts:

-- Moderator Carl Tack ‘78, adjunct professor of Finance at the Mason School of Business
+- Moderator Carl Tack ‘78, adjunct professor of Finance at the Raymond A. Mason School of Business

 - David L. Yowan ‘80, Executive Vice President and Corporate Treasurer of American Express